TurkuNLP/turkunlp.github.io/gpt3-finnish.md

 title: FinGPT-3
 ---

 We have trained generative [GPT-3](https://en.wikipedia.org/wiki/GPT-3)-like models for Finnish.
-The models are documented in our manuscript [FinGPT: Large Generative Models for a Small Language](https://arxiv.org/abs/2311.05640) (see citation below).
+The models are documented in our manuscript [FinGPT: Large Generative Models for a Small Language](https://aclanthology.org/2023.emnlp-main.164/) ([PDF](https://aclanthology.org/2023.emnlp-main.164.pdf); see citation below).

 The models are available via the Hugging Face model repository: